oduis/UEVRDeluxe-docs/UEVRTutorial.md

 ### 2. Install your game
 First check if your game is running on Unreal Engine version 4 or higher, which is required for UEVR.
-Simplest way: google/bing you games name including " unreal engine version".
+Simplest way: google/bing you games name including "unreal engine version".
-UEVR Deluxe currently only supports Steam.
-Install your game via Steam in the normal way.
+UEVR Easy Injector currently supports Steam and Epic.
+Install your game via Steam/EPIC in the normal way.

 ### 3. Make sure you have fast network connections
 Transferring the VR display data calculated on your PC to your headset requires lots of bandwidth.